 In general, groundwater in the Sacramento River Basin is used for municipal, domestic, and industrial purposes (RWQCB, 1991).
-There are seven off-site water wells present within a one-mile radius of the site (see Figure 11).
+There are seven off-site water wells present within one mile of the contaminant plumes (see Figure 11).
 These wells are reportedly used for irrigation only.
 The nearest drinking water wells in the site area are approximately two miles to the southeast, and belong to the Fruitridge Vista Water Company (Stockton, 1990).